Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/7-sign-in-express-mfa/README.md

 ## Configure sample app

 In this section, you clone the samples app then update it with your tenant details.

+## Configure API sample app

+In this section, you clone the samples app then update it with your tenant details in `Api/authConfig.ja`

 ### Clone or download sample web application